Car costs: Car acquisition

 The car itself has a cost.
 The cost can be reduced by buying a reused car.
 But the reused car may have hidden defects, hidden problems, or be about to be out of norms.
 It is the most shallow and most immediate cost.
 But it can be delayed under a loan scheme.

 Loan costs

 Car finance comprises the different financial products which allows someone to acquire a car with any arrangement other than a single lump payment.
 When used, and for the purpose of assessing the private financial costs, one must consider only the interests paid by the car owner, as some part of the amount the owner pays each month for the finance is already embedded in the depreciations costs.

 Depreciation

 The yearly depreciation of a car is the amount its value decreases every year.
-Normally a car's value is correlated with the price it has on the market, but on average a car has a depreciation around 15% to 20% per year.
-Depending on market conditions, cars may depreciate between 10-30% the first year.
-Since 2021 however, cars have appreciated significantly the first year due to shortages of cars and up to 5 year wait times for new cars.
+Normally a car's value is correlated with the price it has on the market, but on average a car has a depreciation around 15–20% per year.
+Depending on market conditions, cars may depreciate 10–30% the first year.
+Since 2021, however, cars have appreciated significantly the first year due to shortages of cars and up to five-year wait times for new cars.